Beloved-Bolide/capstone/documents/personas/persona 1/persona-1.md

 21. After resolving the issue, mark the record as “Archived” to keep history clean
 22. For many receipts, use “Bulk Upload” to add multiple files at once and batch-tag them
 23. If a receipt is unreadable, re-upload a clearer file or enter key fields manually
-24. If offline, queue uploads; they sync automatically when internet returns
+24. Optional:  If offline, queue uploads; they sync automatically when internet returns